IGNF/odeon/docs/metrics.rst

 Multi-class case
 ----------------
 - Per class: same metrics as the binary case for each class.
 Metrics per class and mean metrics.
-- Macro : same metrics as the binary case for the sum of all classes but without ROC/PR and calibration curve.
+- Macro : same metrics as the binary case for the sum of all classes but without ROC, PR and calibration curves.
-- Micro : Precision, Recall, F1 Score, IoU and cm without ROC/PR and calibration curve.
+- Micro : Precision, Recall, F1-Score, IoU and cm but no ROC, PR and calibration curves.

 Binary case
 ===========